learn-co-curriculum/iron-starter-part-one/README.md

 };
 ```

 Take a few minutes to look at this code.
 Most of it should be familiar, but notice that a few of the methods are being passed a `routerHistory` object that is then used to redirect upon completion.
 Also take a look at the test file `./test/actions/CampaignsActionsTests.js` to see how we used a mock API service to handle the fetch requests.
-This was set up to equal the same spec we used for our Rails API tests, so we knew what responses we would recieve.
-Now all of our Action tests should be passing.
+This was set up to equal the same spec we used for our Rails API tests, so we know what responses we would recieve.

+### Connecting Campaigns Component To Redux

-Let's connect our Campaigns Component up to the store now and create a few new components.
+Now that we have our actions in place let's connect our Campaigns Component to Redux store.

 ```javascript
 // ./src/containers/Campaigns.js